 - Leads to higher cost if new activities are not managed properly.

-- May lead to lower quality of product and reduced efficiency due to lack of competition.
+- May lead to a lower quality of product and reduced efficiency due to lack of competition.

 - Increased bureaucracy and high investments may lead to lesser flexibility.

-- Inability to offer product variety as in-house efficiency and skill sets are required.
+- The inability to offer product variety as in-house efficiency and skillsets are required.

 - Possibilities of monopoly arise.

-- Organizational structure may become rigid due to shortcomings of such implementations.
+- Organizational structure may become rigid due to the shortcomings of such implementations.

-This has been a guide to what is Forward Integration.
-Here we how forward integration works, along with forward integration examples (Amazon-Wholefoods acquisition) and practical forward integration strategies.
-Also, we discuss the advantages and disadvantages of forward integration.
+This article has been a guide to what is Forward Integration and its definition.
+Here we discuss how forward integration works, along with examples (Amazon-Wholefoods acquisition) and integration strategies.
+Also, we discuss their advantages and disadvantages.
 You can learn more about Corporate finance from the following articles –